 We’re not saying to put a complete ban on using the central heating, but if you’re feeling comfortable in your home, then why not knock the thermostat down by a few degrees?
 You’ll find that you won’t even notice the difference – except perhaps on your energy bills!

 13. Be cooking efficient

 Simple tasks such as cooking can actually have a big effect on the amount of energy you’re using.
 By keeping lids on pots and pans, food will boil quicker, and less water vapour will occur.
 You should also ensure that you’re using the correct size ring on your hob for large and small pans, as this can waste energy.

 14. Repair failed double glazing

 If you’re looking for a more effective way to save energy in your home, why not consider getting your failed double glazing repaired?
-If you’ve noticed that your windows are misted up or cloudy, then they could also be affecting heat loss in your home.
+If you’ve noticed that your windows are misted up or cloudy, whether standalone, in double glazed doors or conservatories, then they could also be affecting heat loss in your home.
 Contact your local branch of Cloudy2Clear today to speak to our helpful team.